RatJuggler/my-production-docker-build/README.md

 This image includes my mock production configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/my-production).

-To build a multi-architecture image I first ran the following on an intel linux machine:
+To build this multi-architecture image I ran the `build-golden.sh` script on an intel linux machine after first setting the IMAGE_TAG to *linux-amd64*.
+I then ran the same script on a Raspberry Pi with the IMAGE_TAG set to *linux-arm*.

-    docker image build -f docker/nginx/Golden.dockerfile -t johnchase/golden-nginx:linux-amd64 .

-    docker image push johnchase/golden-nginx:linux-amd64

-And then the following on a Raspberry Pi:

-    docker image build -f docker/nginx/Golden.dockerfile -t johnchase/golden-nginx:linux-arm .

-    docker image push johnchase/golden-nginx:linux-arm

-Then to make the multi-architecture image show up on docker hub I first pulled the ARM image down to the intel machine and then created and pushed a manifest:
+Then to make the multi-architecture image show up on docker hub I used the `push-manifest.sh` script from the intel linux machine:

-    docker image pull johnchase/golden-nginx:linux-arm

-    docker manifest create johnchase/golden-nginx:latest johnchase/golden-nginx:linux-amd64 johnchase/golden-nginx:linux-arm

-    docker manifest push --purge johnchase/golden-nginx:latest

-The `--purge` parameter removes the local version of the manifest after pushing.
-When the images are updated the manifest can then be updated by recreating and re-pushing it.
+    ./bin/push-manifest.sh -g docker.io -p johnchase -i golden-nginx

 Looking in Docker hub it then shows *johnchase/golden-nginx:latest* as being a multi-architecture image.